-- and be iterative.
+- c.
+Consultations should start prior to the design phase, and be applied at every stage of the REDD+ process including planning, implementation, monitoring and reporting and with adequate lead time since decision-making among some local communities may take time and be iterative.
 The consultation process should also occur voluntarily.
 Sufficient time is needed to fully understand and incorporate concerns and recommendations of local communities in the design of consultation processes. - d.
 Consultations should facilitate dialogue and exchange of information, and consensus building reflecting broad community support should emerge from consultation.
-In the case of Indigenous Peoples, such consensus should include support from the community as expressed by their leaders.
-This requires time for mutual understanding and agreement on goals and strategies. - Mechanisms for grievance, conflict resolution and redress must be established and accessible during the consultation process and throughout the implementation of REDD+ policies and measures. - f.
-The diversity of stakeholders needs to be recognized and the voices of vulnerable groups must be heard.
-Different stakeholders have different stakes and/or interests in REDD+ and some may be positively or negatively impacted, so the consultation should be held at various levels. - g.
+In the case of Indigenous Peoples, such consensus should include support from the community as expressed by their legitimate chosen leaders.
+This requires time for mutual understanding and agreement on goals and strategies.
+In the case of the UN-REDD Programme, consultations leading to giving or withholding consent should be carried out in accordance with the UN-REDD Programme's FPIC and Recourse Guidelines [refer to Annex 1]. - e.
+Impartial, accessible and fair mechanisms for grievance, conflict resolution and redress must be established and accessible during the consultation process and throughout the implementation of REDD+ policies and measures. - f.
+The diversity of stakeholders needs to be recognized.
+In particular the voices of forest dependent and vulnerable groups must be heard.
+Different stakeholders have different stakes and/or interests in REDD+.
+Some may be positively impacted, others negatively.
+Consultations should be held at various levels, with a special focus on indigenous peoples and forest dependent communities. - g.
 Special emphasis should be given to the issues of land tenure, resource use rights and property rights.
 In many tropical forest countries, land tenure and policy frameworks for Indigenous Peoples are unclear as these often have customary/ancestral rights that are not necessarily codified in, or consistent with, national laws.
 Another important issue to consider for Indigenous Peoples and other forest dwellers is that of livelihoods.
-Thus clarifying rights to land and carbon assets, including community (collective) rights, and introducing better access to and proprietary control over the resources will be critical priorities for REDD+ formulation and implementation.
-Consultations with Indigenous Peoples and other forest dependent communities should use existing networks and local level institutions wherever possible. - h.
-There should be records of consultations and a report on the outcome of the consultations that is publicly disclosed in a culturally appropriate form, including language.
+Thus clarifying and ensuring their rights to land and carbon assets, including community (collective) rights, in conjunction with the broader array of indigenous peoples' rights as defined in applicable international obligations, and introducing better access to and control over the resources will be critical priorities for REDD+ formulation and implementation.
+Consultations with Indigenous Peoples and other forest dependent communities should respect and relate to their traditional decision making structures, use existing networks and local level institutions wherever possible. - h.
+There should be records of consultations and a report on the outcome of the consultations that is publicly disclosed in a culturally appropriate form, including in local languages.
 Furthermore, consultation processes should clearly document how views gathered through the consultation process have been taken into account and, where they have not, explanations provided as to why.